victorhaynes/new-destiny/README.md

 (what we think of as endpoints) and they are hard coded.
 Eventually these will be synced/explicitly checked at initialization but not for now.
 These values changing substantially is an edge case I have not experienced in years.

-If rate limits do change and they are lower, New Destiny will still function/protect your app you just might actually see an inbound status code 429 response on the 1st request to hit Riot's API which means Riot blocked you not New Destiny.
+If rate limits do change and they are lower, `New Destiny` will still function/protect your app you just might actually see an inbound status code 429 response on the 1st request to hit Riot's API which means Riot blocked you not `New Destiny`.
-New Destiny will still block other outbound requests for the duration of the inbound "retry-after" header even if requests are running concurrently which is the primary thing you care about.
+`New Destiny` will still block other outbound requests for the duration of the inbound "retry-after" header even if requests are running concurrently which is the primary thing you care about.
 See "Design Philosphy" for more.
 This still works because everything "funnels" through atomic and in-order Redis operations.
 Redis does this fast enough to where at reasonable volume you don't perceive this.
 If the rate limits change and they are higher then you lose the delta in throughput.